 Creating a new project and choosing a primary methodology (Kanban, Scrum, Gantt, etc.) or view (list, table, calendar, etc.) for it

-Creating a number of new tasks and adding various details, like due dates, links and attachments, user assignments, and more
+Creating a number of new tasks and adding various details, like due dates, links and attachments, and user assignments

 Toggling between view options and testing out any additional methodologies offered